jacobyan0/jacobyan0.github.io/openpositions.md

 We are recruiting 1 fully-funded PhD students to join the Transportation Engineering program at the University of Florida for the Fall 2025 semester.
 Qualified candidates should have solid data analysis and programming (e.g., Python/R) skills and a strong interest in applying these skills to understand and solve transportation and urban issues.
 Students with knowledge in statistics/econometrics, machine learning/AI, and GIS are especially encouraged to apply.
 We welcome students from various educational backgrounds, including but not limited to, civil/transportation engineering, geography, computer science, statistics, and urban planning.
 &nbsp;

-The successful candidates are expected to study one or more of the following topics (or related topics that fit your own interests):
+The ideal candidates will work on developing Large Language Models and AI agents to address critical challenges in transportation and infrastructure systems.
+They may also study one or more of the following topics or related topics that fit their own interests:

 •	AI/ML and big data applications in transportation<br/>
 •	Multimodal transportation (e.g., public transit, shared mobility, and micromobility)<br/>